Compensation

 For example, a Primary Care physician at a non-profit may be able to support underserved patients and find more meaning in their day-to-day.
 And, those same physicians may have access to better mental health care than other health systems, as is the case at Providence.

-Some non-profit health systems may also offer generous loan repayment programs to their physicians or sign-on bonuses to make up for the lower annual salary they offer – two things Primary Care physicians should look for when receiving a job offer from a non-profit health systems.
+Some non-profit health systems may also offer generous loan repayment programs to their physicians or sign-on bonuses to make up for the lower annual salary they offer — two things Primary Care physicians should look for when receiving a job offer from a non-profit health system.

 Ready for your next opportunity?
 PS&D can help.